 As always, The Salty Mamas encourage you to IGNORE ALL THE JUDGY MCJUDGERSONS.
 You know your kid, and you know what they can and cannot do (and frankly, what you’re willing to put them, and yourself, through in the process).
 Give it a try, but don’t be embarrassed to throw in the towel.
 If it’s not working, give it a rest, wait a few weeks or months, and try it again.

 And next time?
 Leave the boots out of it.

-Looking for more on toddler life?
+Looking for more on potty training?
 Check these posts out next!